PCOS: From symptoms to self-advocacy. Get the handbook

 It would also be normal to experience one as early as July 22 or as late as August 14, depending on your typical menstrual patterns.

-Why there differences in cycle length?
 Well, eggs differ in the amount of time they take to mature and release in each body.

-Fertile Days In Your Menstrual Cycle
+Fertile Days in Your Menstrual Cycle

 Sperm can survive in the female body for up to 5 days.
 Additionally, an egg has 24 hours to meet a sperm after it ovulates.